How To Insure Your Jewelry

 If you are dealing with gold jewelry, the value of this tends to be based on carat gold value.
 In other words, the more gold it contains the more valuable it will be.

-This is something that doesn’t happen if you sell your gold for scrap, as this valuation tends to be based only on the carat gold value which can result in you losing a significant amount of money especially if your item has gemstones or historic value.
+This is something that doesn’t happen if you sell your gold for scrap, as this valuation tends to be based only on the carat gold value.
+This could result in you losing a significant amount of money, especially if your item has gemstones or historic value.

-You may want to visit the NAGs Institute of Registered Valuers website to find a registered valuer.
+Note: You can visit the NAGs Institute of Registered Valuers website to find a registered valuer.

 Silver